-This pilot study indicates that HDx may decrease the procalcifying effect of uraemic serum.
-This reduction is important from a clinical point of view since necrosis is one of the driving mechanisms in calcium deposition.
-In this study HDx reduction of uraemic serum toxicity is potentially one of the main mechanisms.
+mechanisms.
 This beneficial effect is due in part to a partial removal of tryptophan, some of its metabolites, such as IS, and CMPF.
-The effect of MCO on the removal of protein-bound uraemic toxins is probably related to albumin loss, the main carrier of these toxins.
-The partial albumin loss during HDx might be beneficial, allowing a decrease in protein-bound uraemic toxin levels that have been difficult to eliminate with extracorporeal strategies until now.
-MCO might thus decrease uraemic serum pro-calcifying and necrotic effects through albumin loss without any clinical signs of hypoalbuminaemia.
+The effect of the MCO membrane on the removal of protein-bound uraemic toxins is probably related to albumin loss, the main carrier of these toxins.
+The partial albumin loss during HDx therapy might be beneficial, allowing a decrease in protein-bound uraemic toxin levels that have been difficult to eliminate with extracorporeal strategies until now.
+The MCO membrane might thus decrease uraemic serum pro-calcifying and necrotic effects through albumin loss without any clinical signs of hypoalbuminaemia.
 This hypothesis deserves deep investigation in larger clinical trials.